Vizzuality/marxan-cloud/docs/features/scenario-workflow/frontend.md

 * Which tabs do not need to be updated to be able to run a scenario but do not correspond to the information given in the previous run (outdated information). `yellow warning`
 * When it is necessary to display the Recalculate action and when the Re-run action.

+In addition, there will be missing next calls:
+* Add and edit Advanced settings.

+* Add, edit and obtain output of BLM.

-In addition, there is a missing call to Recalculate and be able to exempt the application from an overexertion, in the event that this possibility exists.
+* Recalculate and be able to exempt the application from an overexertion, in the event that this possibility exists.

 ## Planning units